big-data-europe/docker-hadoop-spark-workbench/README.md

-# How to use docker-compose
+# How to use HDFS/Spark Workbench

-To start a cluster:
+To start an HDFS/Spark Workbench:
 ```
-    ./buildall.sh
+    network create hadoop
     docker-compose up -d
 ```